 The cost of fuel can vary from retailer to retailer and it’s not uncommon to find a different set of prices in two outlets next door to each other.
 So it pays to shop around, although we wouldn’t recommend taking a 20-mile journey to save 1p on a litre of fuel.

-Also consider signing up to a supermarket or petrol station loyalty card, as points can be converted into money-off vouchers.
+Finally, consider signing up to a supermarket or petrol station loyalty card.
+Points you earn can be converted into money-off vouchers.

 Buy a more economical car